dmitriyshub/ocp-kdump/docs/CRASH_TOOL_README.md

 bt -a
 ```

-Review the backtrace for any functions or modules that might have caused the crash.
-Pay attention to the final few function calls before the panic, as these often provide clues about the root cause.
+- Review the backtrace for any functions or modules that might have caused the crash.
+Pay attention to the final few function calls before the panic, as these often provide clues about the root cause

 ### Check the logs for OOM killer activity

-Out-of-memory (OOM) situations can trigger the kernel to kill processes to reclaim memory, which might lead to instability or crashes
+- Out-of-memory (`OOM`) situations can trigger the kernel to kill processes to reclaim memory, which might lead to instability or crashes

 ```bash
 crash> log | grep -i "oom"
 ```

-Identify any logs related to the OOM killer, If found, note which processes were terminated and consider whether these OOM events correlate with the timing of the crash.
+Identify any logs related to the `OOM` killer, If found note which processes were terminated and consider whether these `OOM` events correlate with the timing of the crash.

 ### Check Networking Issues